Chinese Porcelain Collection

 The 20th century witnessed as dramatic events as any previous reign and what porcelain that was made was as diverse as ever.

 In 1911 the revolution led by Dr. Sun Yat-sen ended the rule of the Qing Dynasty.
-The monarchy that had existed in China for 2,000 years came to an end, and the provisional government of the Republic of China was founded.
-During this period the attempts to establish a new dynasty led to a great revival of the potters art.
-Enormous funds was spent of developing a new Imperial ware.
-One first considered the Song dynasty as the best model for the new porcelain, why we can expect some incredibly good copies of the Song classical (Ge, Guan, Ru, Ding and Jun) wares to date from this period.
+The Imperial family rule that had existed in China for 2,000 years came to an end, and the provisional government of the Republic of China was founded.
+During this period a last attempt to establish a new dynasty led to a temporary revival of the potters art when substantial funds was spent of developing a new Imperial ware for Yuan Shikai under the name of Hongxian (1915-16).
+The Song dynasty was first considered as the best model for the porcelains of the new era, why very likely some incredibly good copies of the Song classical (Ge, Guan, Ru, Ding and Jun) wares date from this period.

 In 1937-45 Japan occupied a large part of China which was followed by a war of resistance against Japan.
-This was a troubled period for the Chinese people which naturally affected the potteries.
+This was a troubled period for the Chinese people which naturally affected the ceramic industry.
 From pieces that would fit to this period one can recognize attempts to start up a more industrial mass production.
-Some cooperation between Chinese and Japanese potteries seems to have occurred.
+Experiments with using coal for firing porcelain is made.
+Some cooperation between Chinese and Japanese potteries also seems to have occurred.

 In 1949 the People's Republic of China was founded, with Mao Zedong as chairman of the Central People's Government after which a much needed recovery period takes place between 1950 to 1956.
 The modern ceramic production could be said to have started by 1949 by the introduction of more efficient kilns fired by crude oil and transfer printed overglaze decoration.
 I believe lots of influences reached China from Russia during this time.
 Some heavily over decorated and bombastic pieces dates to this period.

 Between 1956 to 1966 heavy investments were made in new and basic industries.
 Mass production and better control gives higher quality.
-Few attempts to vitalize the production that still runs in old tracks.
+Very few attempts are made to artistically vitalize the production that still runs in old tracks however technically very impressive pieces are made for official presentations.

 The disastrous "cultural revolution," lasted for ten years from May 1966 to October 1976.
 Most activities on all levels was halted and nothing much was produced.